- Blockchain Applications for Startups and Entrepreneurs - February 10, 2022

 Personas are descriptions of target customers, made in such a way that you can readily identify who is and is not a customer.
 This includes information such as the buyer’s demographics, the problem that has to be solved and how the purchase decision is made.
 These don’t have to be complicated.
 In fact, if you make them too specific, you can overlook potential customers who almost – but not quite – fit the description.
 Instead, think about the factors that fit your customer based on what you sell.
 If you are selling temporary accounting services, you may only need to know that your target customer is an accounting manager at a manufacturing company who wants to make good decisions in order to get promoted.
 Her hobbies, family background and favorite beverages probably aren’t relevant.

 Next, think about making a mood board.
 Remember how in grade school, there was always one language arts teacher who had you make collages, and you figured that skill would never come in handy?
 Guess what?
 A mood board is a controlled collage that shows the images, colors, and even fonts that resonate with your target customer and can be used to showcase your brand.
 Ad agency employees spend hours preparing these for their clients because they are the basis of their future work.
-For a startup company, a simple attempt at a mood board can help create the tone for marketing.
+For a startup company, a simple attempt at a mood board can help improve your marketing.

 For startups that can’t afford to do extensive work with focus groups and beta testing, “Social media is the way to go,” says Tim Zuellig of No Ink Inc., a digital design firm.
 He often helps clients use Instagram and Pinterest to get inspiration for their products.